Helmut Kohl: Early political career

 In 1946, Kohl joined the recently founded CDU, becoming a full member once he turned 18 in 1948.
 In 1947, Kohl was one of the co-founders of the Junge Union-branch in Ludwigshafen, the CDU youth organisation.
 In 1953, Kohl joined the board of the Palatinate branch of the CDU.
 In 1954, Kohl became vice-chair of the Junge Union in Rhineland-Palatinate, being a member of the board until 1961.

 In January 1955, Kohl ran for a seat on the board of the Rhineland-Palatinate CDU, losing just narrowly to the state's Minister of Family Affairs, Franz-Josef Wuermeling.
 Kohl was still able to take up a seat on the board, being sent there by his local party branch as a delegate.
 During his early years in the party, Kohl aimed to open it towards the young generation, turning away from a close relationship with the churches.

-In early 1959, Kohl was elected chairman of the Ludwigshafen district branch of the CDU, as well as candidate for the upcoming state elections.
+In early 1959, Kohl was elected chairman of the Ludwigshafen district branch of the CDU, as well as a candidate for the upcoming state elections.
 On 19 April 1959, Kohl was elected as the youngest member of the state diet, the Landtag of Rhineland-Palatinate.
 In 1960, he was also elected to the municipal council of Ludwigshafen where he served as leader of the CDU party until 1969.
 When the chairman of the CDU parliamentary group in the Landtag, Wilhelm Boden, died in late 1961, Kohl moved up into a deputy position.
 Following the next state election in 1963, he took over as chairman, a position he held until he became Minister-President in 1969.
 In 1966, Kohl and the incumbent minister-president and state party chairman, Peter Altmeier, agreed to share duties.
 In March 1966, Kohl was elected as chairman of the party in Rhineland-Palatinate, while Altmeier once again ran for minister-president in the state elections in 1967, agreeing to hand the post over to Kohl after two years, halfway into the legislative period.